iamMichaelSmith/Youtube-MP3-Converter/PROJECT_SUMMARY.md

 - Implement playlist downloading
 - Add user authentication and download history
 - Optimize for mobile devices
 - Implement better audio tagging with metadata

+The application has been designed to handle a variety of YouTube video formats, extract audio content, and convert it to MP3 format while maintaining good audio quality.
+The interface is intuitive, allowing users to simply paste a YouTube URL, fetch video information, and download the audio with minimal steps.